mel4mi/hyena-steganography-Writeup/README.md

 # hyena-steganography-Writeup

-Hello everyone today we will look up hyena ctf.
-First i download the ctf file and I put it in exiftool.
+Hello everyone today,Today i will show you how we could solve the hyena ctf.
+Firstly i downloaded the ctf file and I put it in exiftool.

 ```